epiforecasts/qra/README.Rmd

 ## Quantile regression average

-This is just example code.
-It will probably eventually be merged into the [stackr package](https://github.com/nikosbosse/stackr).
+NB: This is a transient package that will probably be merged into the [stackr package](https://github.com/nikosbosse/stackr).

 ## Prerequisites